Deep Work Reading Habits: 9 Science-Backed Strategies for Focused Learning in 2026

 5. Batch Your Email and Newsletter Checking

-A landmark MIT Media Lab study tracked 40 knowledge workers for 12 workdays and found a clear pattern: the longer daily time spent on email, the lower perceived productivity and higher measured stress.
+Batching email to 2–3 checks per day reduces stress and increases focus more than any other productivity intervention in controlled studies.
+A landmark MIT Media Lab study tracked 40 knowledge workers for 12 workdays and found the longer daily time spent on email, the lower perceived productivity and higher measured stress.
+Participants restricted to three email windows reported lower end-of-day stress levels than unrestricted peers.

 Here's how to apply this to your newsletter consumption: